balaji-m13/balaji-m13/README.md

 <b> I am pursuing BTech in Computer Science and Engineering at Vellore Institute of Technology. </b>

-I am interested in Web Development, Machine Learning and problem solving.

-- 🔭 I’m currently working on Machine Learning, Data Science and Web Dev.
+- 🔭 I’m currently working as a Software Engineer Intern in Cloudera.
-- 🤔 I’m activley looking for Internships
+- I am actively looking for Software Engineering Jobs.
 - 📫 You can reach me at: https://www.linkedin.com/in/balaji-m-aa6849192